Claude Code Rebuilt My Website in 25 Minutes for $8

 I'm writing this post on the site that Claude Code just built.
 The irony isn't lost on me—an AI rebuilt my blog, and now I'm using that blog to write about the AI that rebuilt it.

-This experience fundamentally changed how I think about software development.
-We're not just getting better autocomplete.
-We're getting virtual development teams that can:
+This experience has shifted how I think about software development.
+We're seeing the emergence of AI systems that can:

 - Parse complex legacy systems